demisto/content/Packs/DNSOverHttps/Integrations/DNSOverHttps/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### doh-resolve
 ***
-Resolve an name to IP over HTTPS
+Resolve a name to IP over HTTPS

 #### Base Command